MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Restore-MgBetaGroupSiteListItemDocumentSetVersion.md

 Restore a document set version.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Restore-MgGroupSiteListItemDocumentSetVersion](/powershell/module/Microsoft.Graph.Groups/Restore-MgGroupSiteListItemDocumentSetVersion?view=graph-powershell-1.0)

 ## SYNTAX

 ### Restore (Default)